urbvantransit/ios-pin-map-view/README.md

 ```

 #### Centering Map
-You can center DSCenterPinMapView on your current location by using:
+You can center UrbvanCenterPinMapView on your current location by using:
 ```swift
 pinMapView.pinMapView.centerOnUserLocation()
 ```